Questions about Marital Mediation

 Who are marital mediators?

-Marital mediators are often (but not always) people in long-term marriages, who understand the struggles and benefits of marriage.
-Because most marital mediators are divorce mediators, they have a deep understanding of the rules of divorce, and can help couples by imparting information as to what behaviors they are seeing in the couple that strongly lead towards divorce.
-In addition, a marital mediator can provide accurate information as to the practical and financial effects of divorce so that a couple will clearly understand what is in their future if they are unable to resolve their style of disputes.
+Marital mediators are often (but not always) people in long-term marriages, who understand the struggles and benefits of long-term marriage.
+Because most marital mediators are divorce mediators, they have a deep understanding of the rules of divorce, and can help couples by imparting information as to what would happen if they did divorce.
+That way a couple can get accurate information as to the practical and financial effects of divorce.

 How do marital mediators receive training and education?